ashtrax3000/343Final/README.md

 - Using SQL statements to simplify the application
   - Using more advanced MySQL functions like NOW(), MONTH, BETWEEN, ETC
   - error checking and validation
-- Lambdas
-- Alerts

-If you are taking the class feel free to check out the structure of my application and my approach to the project.

-I also created a separate web app to populate the database - [checkout the site](https://populator-c195.herokuapp.com/) - and read the docs